 It is not easy to find pickled ginger for homemade sushi in rural Vermont.
 The grocery store varieties are never what I want, so I make my own.
 It is fresher, and easier than begging at the Japanese restaurant 25 miles away!
 We can always find fresh ginger, so that is the way to go, and local is always best if you can find it.

-½ lb. peeled fresh ginger, local if possible
+- ½ lb. peeled fresh ginger, local if possible

-1 cup of rice wine vinegar
+- 1 cup of rice wine vinegar

 - ¼ cup water

 - ¼ cup sugar

-2 tsp. salt
+- 2 tsp. salt